Rhoda Mulaudzi beats Andile Dlamini to SAFJA Women's Player of the Year | Goal.com

 Rhoda Mulaudzi beats Andile Dlamini to SAFJA Women's Player of the Year

-Rhoda Mulaudzi has won the South Africa Journalist Awards' Women's Player of the Year award for 2019-20.
+Rhoda Mulaudzi has won the South Africa Journalist Awards (SAFJA)'s Women's Player of the Year award for 2019-20.

 The 30-year-old inspired Mamelodi Sundowns to an inaugural Safa National Women's League (SNWL) triumph, scoring 36 goals in 18 appearances, making her the top scorer of the season.